tommasomartinelli/Fashion_Classification/README.md

 ## Results
 The custom CNN achieves an accuracy of 92.88% on the test set, outperforming the pre-trained ResNet18 model, which achieves 90.91% accuracy.

-## Repository Composition

-data/: Contains the Fashion MNIST dataset. models/: Stores trained models for future use. notebooks/: Jupyter notebooks used for experimentation and analysis. scripts/: Source code including model definitions and utility functions. docs/: Project documentation in Italian.
-README.md: This file, providing an overview of the project.